 Symptoms of Brain Injuries and Brain Damage

 The symptoms of a brain injury depend on the type of injury, the severity of the injury, and the part of the brain that has been damaged.
-For mild injuries, there may be no immediate or obvious symptoms, but there may still be damage.
+There may be no immediate or apparent symptoms for mild injuries, but there may still be damage.

-- Loss of consciousness.
+- Loss of consciousness

-- Confusion, disorientation, or a dazed feeling.
+- Confusion, disorientation, or a dazed feeling

-- A headache.
+- A headache

-- Drowsiness and fatigue.
+- Drowsiness and fatigue

-- Loss of balance, dizziness.
+- Loss of balance, dizziness

-- Nausea or vomiting.
+- Nausea or vomiting

-- Difficulty sleeping or sleeping more than usual.
+- Difficulty sleeping or sleeping more than usual

-- Loss of memory.
+- Loss of memory

-- Mood swings.
+- Mood swings

-- Depression or anxiety.
+- Depression or anxiety

-- Blurred vision.
+- Blurred vision

-- Ringing in the ears.
+- Ringing in the ears

-- Changes in smell.
+- Changes in smell

-- A bad taste in the mouth.
+- A bad taste in the mouth

-- Light and sound sensitivity.
+- Light and sound sensitivity

 A moderate to severe brain injury may include any of the above symptoms, but also:

-- A bad headache or one that gets worse.
+- A bad headache or one that gets worse

-- Dilated pupils.
+- Dilated pupils

-- Clear fluid running from the ears or nose.
+- Clear fluid running from the ears or nose

-- Numbness or weakness in toes and fingers.
+- Numbness or weakness in toes and fingers

-- Loss of coordination.
+- Loss of coordination

-- Agitation, aggression, and other unusual behaviors.
+- Agitation, aggression, and other unusual behaviors

-- Slurred speech.
+- Slurred speech

 Treating Brain Damage and Injury

 The repercussions of a moderate to severe brain injury can be serious and long-lasting.
-A person may need ongoing rehabilitation if the injury leads to nerve damage, paralysis, and other physical complications, cognitive and intellectual problems, communication problems, or emotional and behavioral issues.
+A person may need ongoing rehabilitation if the injury leads to nerve damage, paralysis, other physical complications, cognitive and intellectual problems, communication problems, or emotional and behavioral issues.

-Causes of Brain Injury in Maritime Settings
+What Causes Brain Injury in Maritime Settings?

 Brain injuries can occur in maritime jobs in a variety of ways.
-Acquired brain injuries, for instance, may occur when a worker falls overboard and oxygen is cut off to the brain.
-The person may be rescued and resuscitated, but depending on how long the brain was deprived of oxygen, the damage may be non-existent, mild, or severe.
+Acquired brain injuries, for instance, may occur when a worker falls overboard, and oxygen is cut off to the brain while they are in the water.

 Also common in maritime jobs are strikes to the head.
 A moving ship can cause objects to fall or workers to fall and hit their heads.
 Gear, cargo, or equipment parts may all fall or shift on a ship and hit a worker in the head.
-In a port there are similar risks.
+In a port, there are similar risks.

 Brain Damage and Maritime Rights

-If you suffer a brain injury while on the job on a ship, offshore, or in a port, there are laws in place to ensure that you will be compensated.
-The Longshore and Harbor Workers’ Compensation Act and the Outer Continental Shelf Lands Act both provide workers compensation for injuries like this sustained while on the job.
+If you suffer a brain injury while on the job on a ship, offshore, or in a port, there are laws to ensure you will be compensated.
+The Longshore and Harbor Workers’ Compensation Act and the Outer Continental Shelf Lands Act provide workers compensation for injuries sustained while on the job.

-Then contact a maritime lawyer to help you figure out if you have a case against your employer or if you are eligible for workers’ compensation under one of the maritime laws.
+Then contact a maritime lawyer to help you determine if you have a case against your employer or are eligible for workers’ compensation under one of the maritime laws.